1285 Highway 11 West

 ReVIDA Recovery Centers is 9.2 miles from Bean Station, TN

-ReVIDA Recovery Centers is dedicated to assisting anyone with a drug or alcohol use disorder in Bean Station, TN. and its surrounding areas find complete recovery.
+ReVIDA Recovery Centers is dedicated to assisting anyone with a drug or alcohol use disorder in Bean Station, Tennessee and its surrounding areas find complete recovery.
 It offers several programs - such as inpatient drug and alcohol rehab facilities, long term treatment centers, outpatient detoxification programs, short term drug rehab facilities, outpatient hospital programs and others - in line with its belief of the addiction care and rehabilitation methods that are effective in recovery.
 This alcohol and drug rehab facility also believes that people require individual treatment to be able to maintain their sobriety.

 As such, ReVIDA Recovery Centers specializes in couple/family therapy, rational emotive behavioral therapy, brief intervention approach, group therapy, 12-step facilitation approach, trauma therapy and more.
 At the same time, it accepts patients who are persons who have experienced sexual abuse, persons with eating disorders, treatment for spanish-speaking clients, aftercare/continuing care, residential beds for client's children, domestic violence, and others.
 This alcohol and drug rehab facility uses care modalities that can help clients to achieve lasting and permanent abstinence from the substances abused in the past.